Royal Basilica of Saint Francis the Great

-The Royal Basilica of Saint Francis the Great (Real Basílica de San Francisco el Grande) is a Roman Catholic church in central Madrid, Spain, located in the neighborhood of Palacio.
+The Royal Basilica of Saint Francis the Great (Real Basílica de San Francisco el Grande) is a Roman Catholic basilica in central Madrid, Spain, located in the neighborhood of Palacio.

+History

 The main façade faces the Plaza of San Francisco, at the intersection of Bailén, the Gran Vía de San Francisco, and the Carrera de San Francisco.
 It forms part of the convent of Jesús y María of the Franciscan order.
 The convent was founded in the 13th century at the site of a chapel.

 The building was erected on the plot previously occupied by a primitive Franciscan convent (according to tradition founded by the very same Francis of Assisi in 1217), demolished on the occasion upon orders by Charles III, who sought to build a new convent from scratch.

 It was designed in a Neoclassic style in the second half of the 18th century, based on a design by Francisco Cabezas, developed by Antonio Pló, and completed by Francesco Sabatini.
 The church contains many good paintings representing Spanish painting from the 17th to 19th century, including one by Zurbarán and one by Francisco Goya.
 The walls of the temple were painted in the 19th century.
 The temple once functioned as the National pantheon and enshrined the remains of famous artists and politicians.
 Today is an important tourism point.

 The dome is 33 m in diameter and 58 m in height; its shape is very similar to the Pantheon's dome, having a more circular shape than the typical domes built in the 18th century.
 It is reportedly the fourth biggest dome in Europe after the Pantheon, St. Peter's Basilica and the Florence cathedral.

 The temple was elevated to the status of minor basilica via an edict issued by John XXIII on 2 February 1963, the apostolic letter Gloria matriti.

-In 1980, the building was designated as national historic-artistic monument (a heritage status predating in time that of the bien de interés cultural) by the Ministry of Culture.
+In 1980, the building was designated a national historic-artistic monument (a heritage status predating in time that of the bien de interés cultural) by the Ministry of Culture.

 Bells

+The church contains 19 bells, separated into two groups: the 8 change ringing bells which lie in the south tower, and the 11 chiming bells that lie in the north tower.

-Although they are derelict and unringable, the church holds the only peal of change ringing bells in Spain, cast by John Warner and Sons in 1882 and weighing around 430 kg.
-Although unringable they were the only peal of change ringing church bells in mainland Europe until 2017, when St George's Church in Ypres received a peal of their own.
+Although they are derelict and unringable, the church holds the only peal of change ringing bells in Spain, cast by John Warner and Sons in 1882, sounding in A♭, and weighing around 430 kg.
+They are considered unringable because only bells 2, 4, and 6 have wheels.
+They were the only peal of change ringing church bells in mainland Europe until 2017, when St George's Church in Ypres received a peal of their own.